 - Discriminant Analysis has continuous independent variables and a categorical dependent variable

 Bagging vs Boosting

 - Bagging: equal weight for all models

 - Boosting: the more successful models receive heavier weights

 - random forest: no transformation needed for labels

 - neural net: one-hot transformation

 - Both chi-squared and K-S will give a probability of rejecting the null hypothesis.

-- K-S test: un-binned continuous data to compare the cumulative frequency of two distributions or compare a cumulative frequency against a model prediction of a cumulative frequency.
+- K-S test: applied to unbinned data (i.e. only one object in each bin) to compare the cumulative frequency of two distributions or compare a cumulative frequency against a model prediction of a cumulative frequency.

 From Tensorflow white paper.